CASCADE

 • Internationally peer reviewed evidence base, showing the cost saving of this new way of working leading to project roll out across 2Seas area & further.

-The Health and Europe Centre is the Lead Partner in this project and will be working with:
+The Health and Europe Centre was the Lead Partner in this project and will be working with:

 There are also a number of observer partners: La Vie Active; Flemish Minister on Wellbeing, Public Health and Family Care; Zorgnet Icuro; Flemish Agency Care